 Never Wave at a Wac (January 28, 1953)

-Released on January 28, 1953: A Wacky comedy about a Washington socialite who joins the Women's Army Corps to get a free ride to Paris, but discovers soon that she is in the army now.
+Released on January 28, 1953: (running time 1 hour and 28 minutes) A Wacky comedy about a Washington socialite who joins the Women's Army Corps to get a free ride to Paris, but discovers soon that she is in the army now.

 Produced by Frederick Brisson